lvclark/paralog_id/README.md

 ### Code

 `scripts/hindhe_by_ploidy.R` imports *M. sacchariflorus* read depths from a VCF and plots the distribution of Hind/He by ploidy.
+This is an older figure used in presentations but not included in the manuscript.

 `scripts/filter_markers.R` imports `marker_CSV/190513miscanthus_sorghum_match.csv`
 and filters it down to loci that are clearly paralogous, outputting